What Helps for Vertigo

 24. Mahmud K, Ripley D, Doscherholmen A. Paroxysmal Positional Vertigo in Vitamin B12 Deficiency.
 Arch Otolaryngol.
 1970;92(3):278–280. doi:10.1001/archotol.1970.04310030068014

-*excluded from this list is the apparent head injuries and central nervous system disfunction that affect the brain/central nervous system can cause vertigo.
+*excluded from this list are the apparent head injuries and central nervous system disfunction that affect the brain/central nervous system can cause vertigo.